FFlip0/SSG/content/digital/random.md

 | "Duotrigesimal"    | Base 32 | `0-9 A-V`         |                                  |
 | "Tetrasexagesimal" | Base 64 | `0-9 A-Z a-z + /` |                                  |

-- These are like the most common bases.
--

 ### Theorical higher bases (with unicode)